ebroto7/TEMPLATE_BACK_node-express-TS/readme.md

 In the Main branch, we start with node, express and typescript.
 I have also added libraries like dotenv and nodemon

+In the MongoDB branch, I have located the DB in MongoDB, used mongoose to define the models and Zod for the validation schemes.
+There are settings defined, to choose the working environment, "dev" or "prod" and the variables to be used.
+I have defined a middleware to validate that the user is authorized and another to validate the schema 'information that enters the db.
+We also have a utility to generate tokens.

 ## Features

+ - the main feature of this repo is the login and validation of the user, with the intention of being able to generate private routes and/or privatize information.
+From here we can define the needs according to the project, either to be able to implement an admin dashboard, private panel for the user, etc.

 ## Requirements
 To run the project, you need to have the following requirements installed:
 - Node.js
 - npm
+- mongoDB
+- mongoose

+- new libraries used:
+    - Cors
+    - morgan
+    - cookie-parser
+    - bcryptjs
+    - jsonwebtoken
+    - Zod

 ## Installation